-On September 20, 2013, APRI and TLI, together with the other SGCs, filed a Joint Motion to Dismiss arguing that Meralco's petition should be dismissed for failure to state a cause of action and ERC's lack of jurisdiction over the subject matter of the case.
-The motion argued that: (i) Meralco cannot base its cause of action against the SGCs on a decision issued by ERC in another case where none of the SGCs were made parties to the case; and (ii) Meralco's claim is in a nature of a claim for sum of money which is properly within the jurisdiction of regular courts.
-The Joint Motion to Dismiss has since then been submitted for resolution with ERC.
+On September 20, 2013, APRI and TLI, together with the other SGCs, filed a Joint Motion to Dismiss arguing that Meralco's petition should be dismissed for failure to state a cause of action and the ERC's lack of jurisdiction over the subject matter of the case.
+The motion argued that: (i) Meralco cannot base its cause of action against the SGCs on a decision issued by the ERC in another case where none of the SGCs were made parties to the case; and (ii) Mera'co's claim is in a nature of a claim for sum of money which is properly within the jurisdiction of regular courts.
+The Joint Motion to Dismiss has since then been submitted for resolution with the ERC.

-As of February 29, 2024, ERC has yet to render its decision on the Joint Motion to Dismiss.
+As of February 29, 2024, the ERC had yet to render its decision on the Joint Motion to Dismiss.